 I think it’s crucial to have several salad dressings in your recipe arsenal so you’ll never get bored.
 Alongside a fruity raspberry vinaigrette, light poppy seed dressing and savory healthy Caesar dressing, this creamy avocado cilantro dressing is perfect for guacamole lovers everywhere!
 As much as I love a simple vinaigrette, I know they’re not for everyone.
 Sometimes you just want something creamy and flavor-packed; this avocado dressing hits the nail on the head there!

 If you’re an avocado lover, then you’re sure to appreciate this simple avocado salad dressing.
 Combining just 5 simple ingredients with a slight garlicky punch, this dressing has become one of my go-to sauces!
 Unlike supermarket options, this sauce contains no unnecessary sugars, massive amounts of sodium, or excess amounts of oil/additives either!

 I’ll admit, I pretty much always have a stash of avocados in my kitchen (even in my freezer, just in case).
-Whether I’m whipping it up in a creamy dip, using it to garnish taco skillets or cauliflower rice, and even making simple avocado salad– I could fill a cookbook with the ways I enjoy this fruit… So why not as a creamy avocado dressing, too?
+Whether I’m using it to garnish taco skillets or cauliflower rice, and even making simple avocado salad– I could fill a cookbook with the ways I enjoy this fruit… So why not as a creamy avocado dressing, too?

 I mean, avocados are creamy, rich, and packed with heart-healthy fats and antioxidants?!
 What’s not to love?!
 Even better, this dressing is highly adaptable, swap out the herbs, add a touch of heat, or even adjust the consistency based on where you want a dipping sauce, sauce, or dressing.